-Mind-body approaches in the pain management of Sjogren's syndrome
+Mind-body approaches in the pain management of Sjogren's

 At Sjogren's blog, we will explore some of the mind-body approaches in pain management and today it will be guided imagery.